 Everywhere you turn in the State of Oregon the population is growing, and not because families are having more children.
 Statistics show that the biggest contributing factor to Oregon’s population growth is due to new incoming residents.
 With so many opportunities, the Beaver State holds a big appeal for outsiders.
 What does that mean to you?

 Well, maybe you are one of those considering a move to Oregon, and maybe you have lived here your whole life.
 Either way, a growing population in Oregon means more demand for housing.

 The population of Portland alone is expected to increase over 40 percent in the next 20 years which will add around 250,000 + new residents.
 Sources expect the population of Portland’s surrounding metro counties to rise to 3.5 mil residents by 2060.
 In the last 10 years, this region has witnessed healthy economic growth adding more higher-paying jobs than almost any other metro area in the US.
 With so much economic incentive, more and more of Oregon’s residents have the financial means and the desire to purchase a home.

 Seeing a growing demand for homes means that Portland will continue to face a shortage of single-family homes, and lots of new homes will be needed to meet the need.
 That means the prices of existing homes will probably continue to rise unless lots of new homes magically come on the market.

-Portland also faces a shortage of buildable land.
-Land that is needed to build new homes.
-And Portland hasn’t increased its Metro Urban Growth Boundaries, a decision that won’t come up for review again until 2021.
-This means that even if they decided to increase the boundaries, it would still take years to make up for the housing shortfall.
+Portland also faces a shortage of buildable land, which is needed to build new homes.
+It would take years to make up for the housing shortfall.
 Of course, Portland is just one city in Oregon and there are options available for all buyers.